CloudTestDrive/learning-library/workshops/container-native-development-with-oke/LabGuide200.md

 ## Required Artifacts

 - The following lab requires:
-  - an Oracle Cloud Trial Account - please click on the following link to create your <a class="trial-link" href="https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:ow:evp:cpo::RC_EMMK181016P00007:Virtual_WS_DEV&intcmp=:ow:evp:cpo::RC_EMMK181016P00007:Virtual_WS_DEV" target="_trial">Free Account</a>
+  - an Oracle Cloud Trial Account - please click on the following link to create your <a class="trial-link" href="https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:eng:lw:ie::RC_EMMK190301P00255:160519_jonthebeach">Free Account</a>

 # Provision Kubernetes Using the OCI Console